londonwebstandards/sotb-six/pages/speakers.md

 Here is the _partial_ list of speakers at this year's conference.

-We will be announcing the remaining speakers via [Twitter](https://twitter.com/webstandards) and update this page accordingly.
+We will be announcing the remaining speakers via [Twitter](https://twitter.com/webstandards) and updating this page accordingly.